ropensci/roweb3/content/blog/2024-09-10-labels-writing-projects/index.md

     and I feel it's polite to add a sentence or two of explanation as a comment.
     (You have to do this anyway when marking an issue or PR as `duplicate` to point at what it's duplicating.)

 *Note: I find it a bit ironic that GitHub provides three ways to say "no" but none for saying "yes".
-    If I was going to use labels to mark closed issues, I would include "resolved" and/or "merged".*
+If I was going to use labels to mark closed issues,
+I would include `resolved` and/or `merged`.*

 *Also note: English doesn't have an antonym for "mistake", i.e., we don't have a single word that means, "A thing done well."
 We sometimes say "a score" or "a win" to mean this, but those are the outcome, not the act itself.
 I sometimes wonder what this absence says about English speakers' view of the world…*

+### License

-3. When you create a new project on GitHub, you can select any of several widely-used licenses.
+When you create a new project on GitHub,
+    you can select any of several widely-used licenses.
     However,
     all of those licenses apply to code: